Torii Ryūzō: Career

 In 1906, he was engaged by the Karachin Royal Family of Mongolia.
 Kimiko worked as a teacher at Karachin Girl-School.
 Torii became a professor at Karachin Boy-School.

 In 1911, Torii conducted fieldwork in Korea.
 At the time Sada Sekino described an ancient tomb as a Goguryeo artifact.
 Torii pointed out that it instead belonged to Han dynasty.
 This cost him friends since Sekino was a powerful figure at TIU.
 Torii proved that the Han Chinese had arrived in Korea at an early period.

 In 1921 Torii earned a Ph.D. in anthropology from TIU.

-In 1922 Torii became an Assistant Professor at TIU.
+In 1922 Torii became an assistant professor at TIU.

 In 1924 Torii left TIU and established Ryuzo Torii Institute, staffed by his family members.

 In 1928 Torii worked on establishing Sophia University in Tokyo.
 It was the only foreign school there for many years.
 As a Catholic anthropologist, Torii did all procedures for Ryuzo Torii and succeeded in lifting it to a university level.

 In 1937 he traveled to Brazil and excavated the sambaqui archeological site Morro do Bernardes, Jupuvura, municipality of Iguape, São Paulo - with support from Museu Paulista and botanist Frederico Lange de Morretes.

 In 1939 he joined the Harvard–Yenching Institute, the top Institute for Asian studies in the US at the time as an "Invited Professor".
 A sister university of Harvard was named Yenching University in Peking, China, and was an American missionary school.
-The Japanese Army could not come into this University until the Pearl Harbor attack.
+The Japanese Army could not come into this university until the Pearl Harbor attack.
 Torii was sent to the American area in China by the institute during the Second Sino-Japanese War, where his China anthropology studies reside.

 Recognition

-In 1920 Torii was honored for an Ordre des Palmes Academiquesiques of France.
+In 1920, Torii was honored for an Ordre des Palmes Académiques of France.
 The award disappeared within the university.

-In 1964 the "Torii Memorial Museum" was established by Tokushima prefecture, at Naruto area.
+In 1964 the "Torii Memorial Museum" was established by Tokushima prefecture, in the Naruto area.
 It is in a Japanese traditional castle on the top of Myoken Mountain.
 Funds came from local people, showing their memory and love for Ryuzo Torii.
 In 2010 the Museum moved to Tokushima city in the Forest of Culture area.

 Personal life

 In 1901, he married Kimiko, daughter of a samurai in Tokushima.
 She was talented in music, language, and education.

-In the wake of Yoshino Sakuzō's criticism of Japan's Imperial ambitions in Korea, Torii aligned himself with those who justified Japanese annexation on the grounds that the contemporary consensus worldwide in linguistics, anthropology and archaeology were that the Korean and Japanese people were the same race/people (dōminzoku).
+In the wake of Yoshino Sakuzō's criticism of Japan's imperial ambitions in Korea, Torii aligned himself with those who justified Japanese annexation on the grounds that the contemporary consensus worldwide in linguistics, anthropology and archaeology were that the Korean and Japanese people were the same race/people (dōminzoku).